-Traveling from afar to share the holiday spirit is one of the best loved times of the year.
-While visiting can add enormous joy, have you been reasonably polite to observe some fair etiquette as a guest?
+Visiting for the holidays is enormously fun, but have you been reasonably polite to observe fair etiquette as a guest?
 I've already shared some homemade Christmas ideas for our favorite men, so allow me this time to share tips on how to be a delightful house guest.

 Little something means a lot.
 If you can afford the trip, you can afford to buy a little something.
-If they have small children, get them lovely cookies, or bake them some.
+Lovely cookies perhaps, especially if there are children in the family, or bake them some!
 Aside from conveying warm thoughts for the season, kids will not forget you bringing them something good for Christmas.
 Whether it's anything homemade or purchase something along the way, your thoughtfulness will be appreciated.

 It is self-explanatory not to bring another guest with you.
 Your hosts would love to spend time with you and not with your personal guest.
 Though some hosts find this acceptable, still it can be a brow raiser for some.
 When you say you're arriving after lunch, be there.
 Call to say you'll be late if you're expecting to be late.

-If you're planning to take your dog with you, talk with your hosts first if the dog is invited.
-The children of the house might be afraid of animals, they're allergic, or could be the family simply don't like animals.
+Then talk with your hosts first if the dog is invited.:) The children of the house might be afraid of animals, or could be the family simply don't like animals.
 If they do have a dog and you're bringing yours, that makes it more likely the dogs will fight.

 If your dog is invited, you’ll want to ask the host about the facilities you could use.
 This will help you figure out how to prepare your dog to be a good guest, as well.
 Thanks Angela, had it not with you, I would have missed this important etiquette.

 Give your hosts the pleasure of spoiling you.
-When its time for dinner, be appreciative.
-It is a great thing for your hostess to hear you enjoying the food, but always be honest.
+Having someone visiting for the holidays can be a wonderful experience for your host.
+When its time for dinner, it is a great thing for your hostess to hear you enjoying the food, but always be honest.
 Don’t say you like shrimps when you really don’t eat shrimps.
 Try to get through it even if you only eat one portion and move to the next food.